What Is Collagen? Types, Benefits & How to Support It

 Your body then takes those amino acids and uses them to make new protein chains.

-If your diet is lacking the specific amino acids needed to make a protein, however, your body can’t always compensate for this lack, this is why some proteins are considered “essential.”
+If your diet is lacking the specific amino acids needed to make a protein, however, your body can’t always compensate for this lack; this is why some proteins are considered “essential.”

 In other words, if you can eat enough protein “generally” while still being deficient in certain proteins “specifically.”

-One such protein that provides hard to find, but very essential amino acids, is collagen.
+One such protein that provides hard-to-find, but very essential amino acids, is collagen.

-Collagen was once consumed in great abundance by our ancestors who frequently ate “nose to tail.”
+Collagen was once consumed in great abundance by our ancestors, who frequently ate “nose to tail.”

-With the advent of modern food production and the “refinement” of dietary habits, however dietary collagen has been all but eliminated.
+With the advent of modern food production and the “refinement” of dietary habits, however, dietary collagen has been all but eliminated.

 This is very problematic as collagen is one protein your body cannot live without!